dr-cannabotics/dji-drone-rtmp-object-detection/README.md

 ---

-# Real-Time Object Detection with DJI Mini 3 Pro
+# Real-Time Object Detection and Live Streaming with DJI Mini 3 Pro over RTMP

-This project provides real-time object detection on live video from a DJI Mini 3 Pro drone using DJI Goggles 2, enabling immediate analysis of the drone’s surroundings.
-The video stream is relayed from the DJI Fly app to a Node.js RTMP server, where OpenCV processes the feed for object detection.
-With either a pre-trained or custom-trained model, the system can identify and highlight objects within the video in real time, making it suitable for applications like surveillance, wildlife monitoring, and other aerial object-detection tasks.
+This project enables real-time object detection with live streaming from a DJI Mini 3 Pro drone using DJI Goggles 2, designed for applications that require immediate analysis of aerial footage.
+The video feed is streamed from the DJI Fly app to a Node.js RTMP server, where OpenCV processes each frame for object detection.
+Leveraging either pre-trained or custom-trained models, the system detects and highlights objects within the video feed in real time.
+This setup is ideal for applications in surveillance, environmental monitoring, and other scenarios where live aerial object detection and streaming are critical.

 ## Components